Amusse7/Landmark/README.md

 ## Credits

-This app is developed as an assignment for a mobile development course at [Your University/Institution].
+This app is developed as an assignment for a mobile development course at Centennial College.

 ## License